TAU-VAILab/HaLo-NeRF/README.md

 You can monitor the training process by `tensorboard --logdir {save_dir}/logs/{scene_name} --port=8600` and go to `localhost:8600` in your browser.

-###  coming soon:
-link for downloading the trained RGB models of the scenes.

-# Part C: Training The HaLo-NeRF semantic
+# Part C: Training The HaLo-NeRF Semantic Model

 ## Retrive the relevant images
 TODO: Fill here
-###  coming soon:
-link for csv retrieval files.

 ## Create the data for the semantic part